MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/enhanced-people-picker-for-trusted-authentication-method.md

 description: "In SharePoint Server Subscription Edition, People Picker is enhanced to search and pick user in User Profile Application to help you avoid creating a customized claim provider."
 ---

-# Enhanced People Picker for trusted authentication method
+# Enhanced People Picker for modern authentication

 [!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]

-In SharePoint 2019 and earlier, when trusted authentication is used, the People Picker control can’t search, resolve, and validate users and groups without writing a custom claim provider through C#.
+When modern authentication (trusted identity provider) such as SAML 1.1 or OIDC 1.0 is used, the People Picker control can’t search, resolve, and validate users and groups without writing a custom claim provider through C#.

-Rather than writing a piece of C# code to implement a new claim provider, customers simply synchronize user profiles from their identity provider to the User Profile Application (UPA) service to make People Picker work.
+Rather than writing a piece of C# code to implement a new claim provider, customers simply synchronize user profiles from their identity provider to the User Profile service application to make People Picker work.

-In SharePoint Server Subscription Edition, People Picker is enhanced to search and pick user in UPA to help you avoid creating a customized claim provider.
+In SharePoint Server Subscription Edition, People Picker is enhanced to search and pick user in User Profile service application to help you avoid creating a customized claim provider.
 With the improved PowerShell cmdlet, you can easily reconfigure `SPTrustedIdentityTokenIssuer` and `UPABackedClaimProvider`.

 Follow these configuration steps to make People Picker work: